China says to proceed with trade negotiations with U.S. as planned

 The ministry, in a statement, said the two sides remain in close communication and that the lead trade negotiators for Beijing and Washington will hold a telephone call on Friday.

 U.S. President Donald Trump said he hoped to meet Chinese President Xi Jinping next month to sign an interim trade deal during the Nov.
-16-17 Asia-Pacific Economic Cooperation summit next month in Chile, but Chilean officials canceled the summit to focus on restoring law and order in the country amid violent protests.

-Reporting by Lusha Zhang, Stella Qiu and Se Young Lee; Editing by Muralikumar Anantharaman
+16-17 Asia-Pacific Economic Cooperation summit next month in Chile, but Chilean officials cancelled the summit to focus on restoring law and order in the country amid violent protests.
+(Reporting by Lusha Zhang, Stella Qiu and Se Young Lee; Editing by Muralikumar Anantharaman)